Hauz Khas Complex: Exploring the Hidden Gem of Delhi

 Exploring the Ruins at Hauz Khas Complex

 The ruins at Hauz Khas Complex were built as part of the second medieval city of Delhi, Siri.
-In case you don’t know, Delhi is the site of 8 medieval cities, and these ruins belong to the second of those.
+Delhi is the site of 8 medieval cities, and these ruins belong to the second of those.

-As soon as you enter the complex you will see the six pavilions on the grassy lawn with chhatris (open domes), some built over tombs.
-Chhatris are typical of Indo-Islamic architecture, and these ones are rectangular, hexagonal and octagonal.
+As soon as you enter the complex you will see six stone pavilions on the grassy lawn with chhatris (open domes), some built over tombs.
+Chhatris are typical of Indo-Islamic architecture.

 Tomb of Firoz Shah Tughlaq